 Youth may express oppositionality, irritability or disengagement by putting their head down, slouching, or not answering questions.
 Avoid reacting negatively; that is, avoid eye-rolling, sighing or appearing frustrated.
-Reacting in these ways may reinforce negative beliefs that young people may have about themselves and their experience in therapy, and, as a result, perpetuate these behaviours.
+Reacting in these ways may reinforce negative beliefs that young people may have about themselves and their experience in the group, and, as a result, perpetuate these behaviours.

-Prepare ahead of time by reviewing the materials and clinical notes.
-Handouts are intended to keep the session structured and keep youth engaged.
-"Roll" with any resistance that may come up in session.
+Prepare ahead of time by reviewing the facilitator notes, writing the session's agenda on a whiteboard, and getting the snacks, handouts and other materials ready.
+Handouts are intended to keep the group structured and keep youth engaged.
+The icebreakers can help build connection among the group and facilitators, while also preventing "shutting down" behaviours during activation.
+"Roll" with any resistance that may come up in the group.
 If they provide negative feedback about the skills: